-Jackson was named a 2016-2017 APSA Minority Fellow.
-She was also a Graduate Parent Fellow in 2014.
+Jackson is a 2017-2018 Urban Doctoral Fellow, a 2016-2017 APSA Minority Fellow and a 2014 Graduate Parent Fellow.
 She has received the Edith Heller Juda Scholarship, an award given to highly motivated students at the University of Chicago who have demonstrated a personal commitment to social and economic justice for all people and who have indicated their intention to dedicate themselves and their professional careers to the pursuit of these fundamental objectives, during each year of her graduate career at the University.

-For the 2016-2017 and 2017-2018 academic years, Jenn serves as a co-facilitator for the American Politics Workshop in the Department of Political Science at the University of Chicago.
-She is also the Managing Editor for the Black Youth Project and Graduate Researcher at GenForward, both headed out of the University of Chicago, where she empowers voices of Black millennials in the digital space, educates Black and Latino/a Chicago-area students on research methods and student activism, and conducts research projects on social issues facing millennials of all races.
+For the 2016-2017 and 2017-2018 academic years, Jackson serves as a co-facilitator for the American Politics Workshop in the Department of Political Science at the University of Chicago.
+She works as a Researcher at the GenForward Survey Project where she conducts research on social issues facing millennials.
+Jackson also served as the Managing Editor for the Black Youth Project at the University of Chicago from 2015 to 2017 where she empowered voices of Black millennials in the digital space and educated Black and Latinx Chicago-area students on research methods and student activism.

 Her personal website is JennMJackson.com.